When is Refinancing Worth it?

 Do the Math

-You might offer to pay discount points (prepaid interest) to gain a lower interest rate.
-Your savings on the life of the mortgage might be significant if you've paid up front about 3% of the new loan balance.
-You may be told that points can be deducted on your income taxes, but because tax regulations are difficult to keep up with, we urge you to consult with your tax professional before considering this in your calculations.
+You might need to pay discount points (prepaid interest) to gain a lower rate of interest.
+The money you'll save over the life of the mortgage might be substantial if you've paid up front about 3% of the new loan balance.
+You might be told that the points may be tax deductible, but since tax regulations are difficult to keep up with, please consult your tax professional before depending on this.

-Another thing about taxes is that when you lower your interest rate, it follows that you'll also be reducing the paid interest amount that you can deduct from your federal income taxes.
-This is one more cost that borrowers take into consideration.
+Another thing about taxes is that once you reduce your interest rate, it follows that you will also be reducing the interest amount that you'll be able to deduct on your taxes.
+This is one more expense that some borrowers take into account.
 Call us at 5122916100 to help you do the math.